schildbach/public-transport-enabler/README.md

 [build.gradle](https://github.com/schildbach/public-transport-enabler/blob/master/build.gradle#L30)
 and use this command to only execute a test for a single provider:

-    $ gradle -Dtest.single=ParisProviderLive test
+    $ gradle -Dtest.single=BvgProviderLive test

-This uses the `ParisProvider` as an example.
+This uses the `BvgProvider` as an example.
 Just replace it with the provider you want to test.